Green Gables - Fleishhacker House, Woodside California

 By 1916 the terraced gardens and lilypond had been completed; the photographs and plan published in Architectural Record show lawn, pots, lilypond and plantings.
 The article thus illustrated, "Country House Architecture on the Pacific Coast," implies that its author, noted classical architect John Galen Howard, rated Green Gables a great artistic success.

 Charles Sumner Greene was to continue designing the setting for the Fleishhacker house.
 According to Dorothy Regnery, the swimming pool was built about the time the 1916 article came out.
 The 1916 plan shows neither the twin bathhouses nor room to put them; one suspects the pool was not yet built either.
 For it, file 074 contains seven drawings on tracing paper and a blueprint labeled "Job No. 280, Sheet No. 1."
-One unused drawing shows a 75x20-foot pool with straight sides and round ends, evidently a precurser to the free-form shape which was conceived to preserve several old oak trees.
+One unused drawing shows a 75x20-foot pool with straight sides and round ends, evidently a precursor to the free-form shape which was conceived to preserve several old oak trees.
 There is also a sheet of the bathhouses' plan, elevation and details, all as built.
 In May of 1917 Charles Greene and his father were corresponding about his bill for the swimming pool work.

-On 17 March 1915 Fleishhacker bought the final 11 1/2 acres, the land south of the lily pond where a dozen years later the Roman pool was to raise its lovely arches.
+On March 17th 1915 Fleishhacker bought the final 11 1/2 acres, the land south of the lily pond where a dozen years later the Roman pool was to raise its lovely arches.
 The late date of this purchase implies that the water gardens were not part of Greene 's original concept, a conclusion reinforced by the change in materials from the teens' brickwork to the twenties' stonework laid to emphasize its rough-cut jaggedness.
 While the new purchase lay fallow, ideas for its use germinating in both architect and client, Charles Greene was setting up an independent practice in Carmel, CA. He took the Fleishhacker work with him, designing alterations to their San Francisco house in 1913-1915, and for Green Gables several types of ceramic planter pots and in 1917 an addition to the servants' wing.
 This addition involved another layer of roof at the end of the wing away from the terraced gardens, a minor change to the appearance.

 The Fleishhackers essentially supported Charles S. Greene during the interwar years.
 A letter exists in the Greene & Greene/Mortimer Fleishhacker file at the Documents Collection which enclosed a check for Greene's daughter's musical education in Paris.
 When Charles came to work at Green Gables, he would stay in a guest room and eat with the family, the butler in attendance.
 Mrs. Bates (Mrs. M. Fleishhacker Jr.) remembers him as a very quiet man, thoughtful, with a tendency to go off in a dream world of his own.
 One senses a sympathy between him and Mrs. Fleishhacker Sr., both private, thoughtful people, both artists and interested in metaphysics.
 She was usually the family representative to write to him, and he to her.
 Their letters are formal, exquisitely courteous, and limited to the business at hand.
 For instance, on 19 May 1923 she wrote, "I am hoping that you will be able to send me a little sketch of the work we are contemplating to have done here at Woodside."